charlesneimog/Awesome-Pd/docs/objects/function~.md

 # function~

-`function~` generates functions from arguments/list input.
-Input values from 0 to 1 (hence, a phase input) reads the function.
-It needs an odd number of elements in a list (at least 3 ), the syntax is (point1, period, point2, period, point3, etc...).
-The overall sum of periods is normalized to 1!
-It has support for multichannels.
+The `function~` object generates arbitrary waveforms or functions from a list of points and periods.
+It takes a phase input (0 to 1) to read the defined function, making it suitable for creating custom oscillators or envelopes.
+It also supports defining the curvature of each segment and multichannel operation.

 ---

+!!! info "AI Generated"
+    This content was generated with the assistance of AI.
+If you notice any errors, please report them or submit a fix using [Submit](../submit.md).
+Check the prompt used [here](../prompts/helppatchai.md).

+---

 <div class="grid cards" markdown>
 - :octicons-download-16: __Download__ via [Deken](../deken.md).  <p style="font-size: 14px">_Open `Pd` and go to `Tools`:material-arrow-right:`Find Externals`.
 Search for <code>else</code> and install it.
 Then create an object with `declare -lib else -path else`.
 Finally, use `function~` or any other object from `else`._</p>
-- :fontawesome-brands-dev: Library developed mainly by **Alexandre Porres**.
+- :fontawesome-brands-dev: Library developed mainly by **Alexandre Torres Porres**.
 - :fontawesome-solid-bug-slash: __Report Bugs/Errors__ [here](https://github.com/porres/pd-else/issues)!
 - :fontawesome-solid-computer: __Available__ for :fontawesome-brands-apple: :fontawesome-brands-linux: :fontawesome-brands-windows:.
 </div>